Learn Tai Chi - The One Martial Art That Soothes Rather Than Inflicts Pain

 Also being surrounded by others as you practice helps you to feel more connected and involved with what you are doing.

-So you may struggle to find one if you live outside of a big city.
+However, the problem with getting started with Tai Chi is that the classes are not widespread, so you may struggle to find one if you live outside of a big city.

 But try googling Tai Chi classes in your area and hopefully something will show up.